artt/react-random-shapes/README.md

 ## Demo

+A quick demo is [here](https://artt.github.io/react-random-shapes/).

-You can see the component's being used on [my site](https://artt.github.io/) at both the top of the page and in the footer.
+You can also see the components used on [my site](https://artt.github.io/) at both the top of the page and in the footer.

 ## Install